marcin-filipiak/DeviceConfigJSON/README.md

 ## Description

-ESP32JsonConfigurator is a C++ library that enables device configuration for ESP32 using the JSON format.
+DeviceConfigJSON is a C++ library that enables device configuration for ESP32 using the JSON format.
 This versatile library can serve configuration protocol for interacting with ESP32 devices through Bluetooth from (for example) an Android application.
 It allows users to dynamically customize their ESP32 settings, such as Wi-Fi network, communication parameters, and other options, using straightforward and intuitive JSON commands.

-Key features of the ESP32JsonConfigurator library:
+Key features of the DeviceConfigJSON library:
 * Easy integration with ESP32 projects, enabling quick and flexible device configuration.
 * JSON protocol support, providing a readable and understandable configuration format for users.
 * Compatibility with Android applications, allowing configuration through a mobile interface.
 * Support for various configuration parameters and options, making it adaptable for a wide range of use cases.
 * Capability to manage and store configurations in JSON files.

-ESP32JsonConfigurator is the ideal tool for IoT project creators, offering convenient device configuration while in use without the need to modify the source code.
+DeviceConfigJSON is the ideal tool for IoT project creators, offering convenient device configuration while in use without the need to modify the source code.

 https://www.arduino.cc/reference/en/libraries/deviceconfigjson/

 ## How it works?

-With the ESP32JsonConfigurator library, you can create an object where you define the parameters you want to configure while specifying how they will be displayed on the interface.
+With the DeviceConfigJSON library, you can create an object where you define the parameters you want to configure while specifying how they will be displayed on the interface.
 You can determine whether it's a simple message, a toggle switch, a password field, or other input types.
 In a way, you are defining an HTML-like form, which will be formatted into JSON.

 This JSON format can be transmitted to various destinations via serial ports, Bluetooth, or network connections.
 The JSON data can also include information about the current settings in these fields.
 Sending back the formatted JSON allows for the retrieval of new settings.